Turquoise water and small islands in Chalk Sound

 Much of the coastline in Chalk Sound consists of sharp limestone formations.

-On calm days, Chalk Sound is one of the finest areas in the Turks and Caicos for the paddle water sports, yet on many days, the region may be exposed to the regular trade winds blowing from the east.
+On calm days, Chalk Sound is one of the finest areas in the Turks and Caicos for paddle water sports.
+Yet on many days, the region may be exposed to the regular trade winds blowing from the east.

 Such winds can cause choppy surface conditions at times, and may make for a tiring return journey if you initially head downwind.
-It’s often most pleasant to begin your journey into the wind, so you don’t have to fight it back.
+It’s often most pleasant to begin your journey into the wind so that you don’t have to fight your way back.

-If you are taking your kayak or SUP board to Chalk Sound by car, one of the best launch spots can be found by following Chalk Sound Drive for about three miles, turning right onto Oleander Circle and continuing until you reach the water.
+If you are taking a kayak or stand-up paddleboard to Chalk Sound by car, one of the best launch spots can be found by following Chalk Sound Drive for about three miles (5 km), turning right onto Oleander Circle, and continuing until you reach the water.

 Although the coast here is rocky, this location is near the largest group of small islands in Chalk Sound, along with a blue hole underwater cave system.

-When launching and moving between the small islands, beware of the razor-sharp limestone ironshore formations at the water’s edge as they can easily cause lacerations or damage your watercraft.
+When launching and moving between the small islands, beware of the razor-sharp limestone ironshore formations at the water’s edge, as they can easily cause lacerations and damage your watercraft.

-This twin-engine airplane wreck is another interesting feature in Chalk Sound.
+Left: This twin-engine airplane wreck is another interesting feature in Chalk Sound.
+Right: Kayaking in Chalk Sound.

 Kayak and Paddleboard Rentals